PLANNING A FUNERAL MASS OR PRAYER SERVICE

 Specific to St. Patrick Catholic Church

 Because music has such a dignified place within the funeral liturgies, at St. Patrick Catholic Church we presume that our pianist/organist and cantor will be assisting at each funeral.
 Guest musicians or cantors will be considered at the family’s request and could be incorporated into the funeral liturgy according to specific abilities and preferences of each musician or cantor.
-The Music Director will be the final authority on guest musicians.
+The music director will be the final authority on guest musicians.

 The Scriptures appropriate for use at Catholic Funeral Liturgy are in a booklet entitled, "Through Death to Life" by Joseph M. Champlin.
-You will be offered one of these booklets when you meet with the Priest or Deacon planning the funeral.
+You will be offered one of these booklets when you meet with the Priest or Deacon planning the funeral, if needed.
 From this booklet, you may select the prayers of the Mass or you may click on the readings below to review before making your selection.

 After you have decided, make one selection from each: the Old Testament, the New Testament, and a Gospel.
 During the Easter Season, the Church offers a separate set of New Testament readings that replace the Old Testament readings used outside of the Easter season.
 Simply indicate on the Planning Sheet for Funeral Mass the letter-number (ex.
 C-1) of the reading in the space provided and bring it with you when you meet the Priest or Deacon who will be the presider.
 Note: Clicking on the link will take you to the readings on the USCCB website.

 *Other Scripture passages can be presented to the presider for approval.

 **Non-Scripture readings cannot be read in place of these readings but could be used in the worship aides or through some other means.